ElGamacy/TopMap-SD/README.md

 - Input structural coordinates must be provided in mol2 format with the atomic partial charges assigned and preferrably exported/reformatted using OpenBabel.
-    Essential records (@<TRIPOS):
+    Essential records (@<TRIPOS>):

         - MOLECULE

         - ATOM

         - BOND
 - Input mol2 files can be input as gzipped (i.e. ".mol2.gz") files
 - Output file contains the molecular descriptor vectors in text format (for portability reasons; UTF-8).
-- Output data is flushed after each molecular calculations loop cycle, thus, the output file completeness can provide and indication of the computation progress.
+- Output data is flushed after each molecular calculations loop cycle, thus, the output file completeness can provide an indication of the computation progress.

 Usage: